telerik/blazor-docs/components/grid/templates/editor.md

 The column's `EditorTemplate` defines the inline template or component that will be rendered when the user is [editing]({%slug components/grid/editing/overview%}) the field.
 It is also used when inserting a new item.

 You can data bind components in the editor template to the current `context`.
-This is the data item instance, which is bound to the currently edited Grid ow.
+This is the data item instance, which is bound to the currently edited Grid row.
 Cast `context` to the data item type and store it in a global or local variable.
 Then, use this variable for one-way or two-way binding in the `EditorTemplate`.

 The template receives a **copy** of the original model, so that changes can be canceled with the `Cancel` command.
 See the [**Notes** section in the Grid Editing Overview]({%slug components/grid/editing/overview%}#notes) for more details on how and when that copy is created.